DA-ishandeep/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      Hey I’m a data analytics / business intelligence consultant.
+Born and raised in Delhi , India and Currently in Canada., and that’s also where I’m based.

+      I’m currently looking for freelance projects or if you have a position that you are looking to fill, i'd be happy to jump on zoom / teams video or if you are old fashioned, dial a number.
+Ex- Royal Bank of Scotland |
+      Ex- IndusInd Bank | Ex - Loblaws

-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      When I’m not coding, writing or creating, I am gaming and getting scratched by my cat name Pepper.
     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/55323294_9202022.jpg
       altText: Hero image
     styles:
       self: